sblab-bioinformatics/G4-vs-TFs/README.md

-# Transcription factors are directly recruited by G-quadruplex secondary structures in chromatin
+# G-quadruplexes are transcription factor binding hubs in human chromatin

 This repository contains all relevant data access and computational analyses .